devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step8.md

 ### command line browser

-most of the times you need to browse urls to and fetch that content to command line
+most of the times you need to browse urls to and fetch that content to command line.